fracpete/weka-virtualenv/docs/scripting.md

 	Sets a variable in the form of 'name=value'.
 	The value can contain other variables, which will get evaluated in a lazy fashion.

+split <options>
+	Splits a string variable into a string array variable.

 unset <args>
 	Removes the specified variable.